cr0cK/mockify/README.md

 * Customize recorded sessions (edit response and request content, status code, headers)
 * Add delay for proxy responses to test unexpected scenarios
 * Enhance webapp logs to keep track of history
-* Use mockify own api to manipule it in your code
-* Cli
-* Lib
-* Daemonize mockify